- Class: Aves

 Its “collapsing” fishing technique is not effective in deep water, so this bird sticks to the shallows, mostly.
 Waters with low oxygen content are favored hangouts, as fish need to surface more often, and possibly meet the gaping maw of a hungry shoebill.
 While they tend to steer clear of human contact (rightfully so), the main goal is to be invisible to its prey below the surface.

 Soggy comfort.
-Shoebills nest atop floating vegetation and collect plant material from surrounding areas to construct their nest.
+Shoebills nest atop floating vegetation and gather plant material from surrounding areas to construct their nest.
 They tend to use deeper areas of swamps, tucked into tall, dense vegetation, away from disturbances.
 Deeper waters take longer to dry out and are avoided by predators and returning farmers, with their livestock and fires.

 What’cha doin?
 Shoebills are diurnal, and only occasionally hunt at night if the moonlight is bright enough.
 While it may perch or roost in trees, it is more often in or near water.
 It spends a great deal of time motionless—it can be difficult to tell if the bird is fishing or resting!
 It tends to be slow moving, except in the moment of collapsing on its prey with lightning speed.